eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

 This element specifies the size of one allocation unit in the receive buffer.
-Must be greater than the maximum packet size by a modest amount (too large packets are dropped).
-Each allocation is shrunk immediately after processing a message, or freed straightaway.
+It must be greater than the maximum packet size by a modest amount (too large packets are dropped).
+Each allocation is shrunk immediately after processing a message or freed straightaway.

 The unit must be specified explicitly.
 Recognised units: B (bytes), kB & KiB (2^10 bytes), MB & MiB (2^20 bytes), GB & GiB (2^30 bytes).